ResponsiblyUnranked/PythonSoftwareDesign/src/solid/open_closed/README.md

 avoid having to _modify_ existing code when _extending_ the functionality - extending functionality should extend the code (in most cases).

+As you'll start to see throughout this repository, it becomes ever more important to think about your code design _before_ you write any code.
+Especially when working on
+either:

+ - a larger project or
+ - a project that could face many frequent changes

+The thinking and planning that happens before you write your first line of code is probably more important than the code you write, because it's entirely dependent on it!

 ### Additional reading

  - [Another example of the Open/Closed Principle in Python on GitHub](https://github.com/heykarimoff/solid.python/blob/master/2.ocp.py)